Degrees and Certifications:

 Ms. Katie Wright

 Hi!
 I am Katie Wright.
 I am the ESL Teacher at Ballentine.
 I have taught at Ballentine Elementary School since 2006.
 I taught 5th grade, 3rd grade and Literacy Intervention.
 I am originally from the Hudson Valley in New York.
 I went to the College of Saint Rose, in Albany, NY.
 My background specializes in elementary foundational literacy.
 I have a Masters degree in literacy that I obtained at NC State University in 2010.
 I also recently achieved one of the greatest honors of my career, I became a National Board Certified Teacher.
-I recently obtained my certification in teaching English to Speakers of Other Languages and that takes me to the next journey of my career.
+In addition, I now have my certification in teaching English to Speakers of Other Languages and that takes me to the next journey of my career.
+I have enjoyed learning new things about new cultures.

 English as a Second LanguageThe goal of English as a Second Language Services is to prepare students to participate successfully in classrooms where English is the medium of instruction in all subject areas.It is our mission to instruct English language learners so they can gain access to the standard course of study, graduate with a diploma and participate fully in US society.
 The ESL program strives to keep ESL students in school in order to give them the English language and academic skills necessary to obtain a diploma and successfully function in the United States.
 ESL is funded by State and Federal Programs.